mrinasha/Food-Delivery-Data-Analysis/README.md

-This project involves analyzing a food delivery app dataset using SQL.
+#This project involves analyzing a food delivery app dataset using SQL.
 Here's a summary of the tasks accomplished:

-Find customers who have never ordered:
+1.Find customers who have never ordered:
 Identify customers who do not have any order records in the dataset.

-Average Price/dish:
+2.Average Price/dish:
 Calculate the average price per dish across all orders.

-Find the top restaurant in terms of the number of orders for a given month:
+3.Find the top restaurant in terms of the number of orders for a given month:
 Determine the restaurant with the highest number of orders for a specific month.

-Restaurants with monthly sales greater than x:
+4.Restaurants with monthly sales greater than x:
 Identify restaurants with monthly sales exceeding a certain threshold.

-Show all orders with order details for a particular customer in a particular date range:
+5.Show all orders with order details for a particular customer in a particular date range:
 Retrieve all orders with their details (e.g., order ID, date, restaurant, dish) for a specific customer within a given date range.

 Find restaurants with the maximum repeated customers: